enzo-boulin/MERMAIDS-Project/README.md

 ## Contact

-For more information, please send an email to lidia.ejarque_bueno@etu.minesparis.psl.eu or to enzo.boulin@etu.minesparis.psl.eu.
+For more information, please send an email to enzo.boulin@etu.minesparis.psl.eu.